 Some U.S. Troops May Remain In Northeast Syria To Protect Oil Fields

 The U.S. may now keep some troops in northeast Syria, Defense Secretary Mark Esper said on Monday.
-It is the latest in a series of consequential pivots the Trump administration has made in its Syria policy.
+It is the latest in a series of consequential pivots that the Trump administration has made in its Syria policy.

-Esper said the troops are needed to secure oil fields from falling into the hands of ISIS and profiting from them, The Associated Press reports.
+Esper said the troops are needed to secure oil fields from falling into the hands of ISIS and the group profiting from them, The Associated Press reports.
 But most recently it was Russian mercenaries, not ISIS fighters, who tried to seize the oil fields and who were repulsed by U.S. airstrikes, NPR's Tom Bowman reports.

-Despite President Trump's earlier announcements that ISIS is defeated and that he is bringing the troops home rather than being entangled in "endless wars," the U.S. forces are not heading immediately for home.
-Instead, they're being moved to western Iraq to continue to fight ISIS there, Esper said during his overseas trip to Afghanistan and other countries.
+Despite President Trump's earlier announcements that ISIS is defeated and that he is bringing the troops home rather than keeping them entangled in "endless wars," the U.S. forces are not heading immediately for home.
+Instead, they're being moved to western Iraq to continue fighting ISIS there, Esper said during his overseas trip to Afghanistan and other countries.

-Shortly after Esper spoke, President Trump acknowledged during a Cabinet meeting that the troops would be deployed to different areas first — but he added they would then return to the U.S.
+Shortly after Esper spoke, Trump acknowledged during a Cabinet meeting that the troops would be deployed to different areas first — but he added that they would then return to the United States.

 "Well, they're going to be sent initially to different parts, a different method," Trump said.
 "Ultimately, we're bringing them home."